micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-39-rashi_en.md

 ### passuk 1
-<b>Yoseif was brought down.</b> [Scripture now] returns to the earlier narrative, but only interrupted it to relate Yehudah’s descent [from power] to the selling of Yoseif, in order to indicate that it was because of him [Yoseif] that they demoted him [Yehudah] from his high position.
+<b>Yossef was brought down.</b> [Scripture now] returns to the earlier narrative, but only interrupted it to relate Yehudah’s descent [from power] to the selling of Yossef, in order to indicate that it was because of him [Yossef] that they demoted him [Yehudah] from his high position.
 Also, in order to relate the narrative of Potiphar’s wife to the narrative of Tamar, in order to indicate to you that just as this one [Tamar acted] with pure motives so, too, the other one [Potiphar’s wife] acted with pure motives.
 She had seen in her astrological signs that she was destined to have children [descended] from him, but she did not know whether it would be from her or whether from her daughter.

 ### passuk 2

 ### passuk 3
-<b>That Adonoy was with him.</b> He would constantly mention the Name of God.
+<b>That Hachem was with him.</b> He would constantly mention the Name of God.

 ### passuk 4
 <b>All [that] he possessed.</b> This is an abbreviated expression, omitting the word אֲשֶׁר —that.